scoffin-dev/react-website-layout/README.md

 This project provides a responsive header, footer, and main content area for a website.

+It is hosted on [scoffin-dev's GitHub](https://github.com/scoffin-dev/react-website-layout/).

+You can view a demo (with limited functionality) on [CodeSandbox](https://codesandbox.io/s/react-website-layout-5cn5y6?file=/src/components/layout/Layout.css).

 ## Getting Started with Create React App

 ### Available Scripts